echoprotocol/echo-studio-tools/remix-debug/README.md

-# `remix-debug`
+# `echo-debug`

-remix-debug wrap other remix-* libraries and can be used to debug Ethereum transactions.
+echo-debug wrap other echo-* libraries and can be used to debug Ethereum transactions.

 + [Installation](#installation)
 + [Development](#development)